 I felt sick.
 Birds do get injured in nature but it’s hard to witness it, especially when you are trying to feed birds and not hurt them.
 To reduce the chance of window collisions, feeders should be either within three feet of a window or over thirty feet out.
 But sometimes it still happens.
 (Update: Since this post was written, we put up Birdsavers Wind Curtains on these windows.
 This makes bird strikes less likely.)

 When a bird has a collision with a window, sometimes it immediately flies off.
-Sometimes the bird is stunned for a few minutes and then flies off.
+And sometimes it is stunned for a few minutes and then flies off.
 Sometimes the bird dies immediately.
 But in this case, the poor little guy was laying on a step half way down and quivering.
-Ok, so what should I do that might help without causing more harm?
+Ok, so what should I do to help without causing more harm?

 The little bird was now quite energetic and seemed very eager to get out.
-He immediately flew up out of the box and across the little room to the window, paused by hanging on the curtains over the window and then readjusted to fly out the window.
-I watched him fly strongly across the yard so I’m hopeful that they little guy will do okay.
+He immediately flew up out of the box to the window, paused by hanging on the curtains over the window and then readjusted to fly out the window.
+I watched him fly strongly across the yard.
+So I’m hopeful that they little guy will do okay.

 So did I help?
 I honestly don’t know.
 Maybe he would have been fine without my intervention.
 The concrete step he was lying on was wet and cold though and if nothing else, I did keep him from being potentially eaten by one of the neighborhood cats when he was feeling woozy.

 There are laws about being in possession of a songbird.
 If you find a wild bird (or other wild creature), it is best for you and that creature if you contact someone who is a licensed rehabilitator and not try any do-it-yourself doctoring.
 The rehabilitator can give you instructions on what to do to help in your specific case.
 The National Wildlife Rehabilitators Association (NWRA) has a page of resources to help you find a rehabilitator in your area.